aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/image-editing/_index.md

 ### How to Scale Images While Keeping Quality (How to Resize Image)

-Finally, discover the exact steps to scale image without loss, choose the appropriate resampling mode, and maintain aspect ratios.
+Finally, discover the exact steps to **scale image** without loss, choose the appropriate resampling mode, and maintain aspect ratios.

 [Scaling Images in Aspose.Drawing](./scale/)

+## Batch Process Images Efficiently

+When you have hundreds or thousands of product photos, you can combine the API calls in a loop or use `Parallel.ForEach` to speed up processing.
+The same `Load → Crop → Scale → Save` pattern applies, and because Aspose.Drawing is memory‑efficient, it scales well even on modest servers.

+## Scaling Images for High DPI Displays

+High‑DPI screens demand images that retain sharpness at larger pixel densities.
+After scaling, simply preserve the original DPI by copying `ResolutionX` and `ResolutionY` to the output image.
+This ensures the image looks crisp on Retina and 4K displays.

 ## Common Use Cases